 The Squier Affinity Series Telecaster Deluxe gives you a combination of genuine Tele feel with a powerful humbucker tone in a truly affordable instrument.

 As soon as we picked up this guitar, we enjoyed the lightweight poplar body.
-Poplar has become a nice alternative for Alder, as it offers balanced tonal characteristics that are similar to the latter, but with a lighter feel, and cheaper.
+Poplar has become a nice alternative for Alder, as it offers balanced tonal characteristics that are similar to the latter, but with a lighter feel, and it’s cheaper.

 Speaking of Telecasters, this guitar features your typical Fender 25.5″ scale length, which added to that sense of familiarity and comfort we had while playing it.
 We also liked the simple pairs of volume and tone knobs to control the tone in a straightforward manner.